-Importantly the Digital Services Contact Centre needs you to provide information such as the cost and supplier details for the item you are requesting.
-Once we assess your request, and if it meets our funding support principles and is approved, we will make direct payment to the supplier for the item for which you have been approved.
+Importantly, after submitting your request, the Digital Services Contact Centre will ask you to provide information such as the cost and supplier details for the item you are requesting.
+Once we assess your request and if it meets our funding support principles and is approved, we will make direct payment to the supplier for the item for which you have been approved.